Specialist doctor in Psychiatry (BUP)

 Are you a child and adolescent psychiatrist or adult psychiatrist interested in working with children with different types of mental illness, such as neuropsychiatric disorder, eating disorder, bipolar disorder or psychotic disorder?
 Are you looking for an employer that’s passionate about supporting your career progression, and committed to an optimal work-life balance?
 Are you interested to work at the clinic where you can work as part of a committed, diverse and experienced team, and you share passion for delivering outstanding care to make a real and lasting difference to patients’ lives?
 Then this position is for you!

 The Child & Adolescent Psychiatry (BUP) department at Sahlgrenska University Hospital in Sweden employs around 35 doctors.
 In order to meet the need for specialized child & adolescent psychiatric care, the hospital is actively working towards increasing the amount of colleagues.
 You are welcomed by a professional, positive and committed team, and you will be supported by experienced colleagues in the clinic.
-Inter-professional teams consisting of physicians, nurses, psychologists, counselors, speech therapists,
+Inter-professional teams consisting of physicians, nurses, psychologists, counselors, speech therapists, dietitians, administrative secretaries and department managers all work together towards a joint goal.

 Where would you like to work?